bkzguo/Javascript-Learning/Note_for_Professional_JavaScript_for_Web_Developers.md

-# Node for Professional JavaScript for Web Developers
+# Note for Professional JavaScript for Web Developers

 ## Syntax
 ### Case-sensitivity